psliwa/PHPPdf/README.markdown

 * elastic-page - single page that accommodates its height to its children as same as another tags (for example "div").
 Header, footer, watermark, template-document attribute do not work with this tag.
 Useful especially in graphic files generation (image engine).
 * page-break, column-break, break - breaks page or column, this tag must be direct child of "dynamic-page" or "column-layout"!
 * column-layout - separate workspace on columns, additional attributes: number-of-columns, margin-between-columns, equals-columns
+* barcode - more information in <a href="#barcodes">barcode</a> chapter
+* circle - element that border and backgroud are in circle shape.
+Additional attributes: radius (it overwrites width and height attributes)
+* pie-chart - element that can be used to draw simple pie chart (more information in <a href="#charts">charts</a> chapter.

 There are tags that only are bags for attributes, set of tags etc: